JiaWeiBu/meanAndDeviation-calculator/index.md

 - This is a simple calculator, feel free to fork this repository to add additional features.
 - Since this calculator is made only with functions, you can use it as a library.

+Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/JiaWeiBu/meanAndDeviation-calculator/settings/pages).
+The name of this theme is saved in the Jekyll `_config.yml` configuration file.